-When people talk about “leafy greens” they are often referring to salad greens.
-Lettuce, baby spinach, arugula, etc. are indeed greens and serve as a base for many saladS.
+When people talk about “leafy greens” they are often referring to “salad” greens.
+This generally means lettuce, baby spinach, arugula, endive, etc., and these greens are most often used as a base for tossed salads.

 - collard greens